 They quite simply love people, to the point where some consider them more human than feline.

-The first Ragdoll cats came out of a cross between a white female longhaired cat and a variety of local male cats until the breeder, Ann Baker, landed on a litter of fluffy kittens with the looks and temperament she wanted.
+The first Ragdoll cats came out of a cross between a white female longhaired cat and a variety of local male cats.
+The breeder, Ann Baker, bred them until she landed on a litter of fluffy kittens with the looks and temperament she wanted.

-As one of the fluffiest cat breed picks, these cats are actually semi-longhaired, but this makes their fluffy cat coats stick out even more, which is likely where they got their affectionate nickname, “Ragamuffin cat.”
+As one of the fluffiest cat breed picks, these cats are actually semi-longhaired.
+Undeniably, this makes their fluffy cat coats stick out even more — likely where they got their affectionate nickname, “Ragamuffin cat.”